-Since the New Poet (Pujangga Baru) era until now, we know, there are many modern Indonesian literary works with a background in the Minangkabau community, originated from Minangkabau oral traditions, or written by the Minangkabau people.
-But there are almost no literary works about Mentawai people.
+From the New Poet (Pujangga Baru) era until now, we know, there are many modern Indonesian literary works with a background in the Minangkabau community, originated from Minangkabau oral traditions, or written by the Minangkabau people.
+But there are almost no literary works about the Mentawai people.
 As we know, Minangkabau and Mentawai are in the same administrative territory: West Sumatra.

 Like other cultural communities in Indonesia, the Mentawai people also have a wealth of culture, oral traditions, and various dynamics and complex problems as well.
-Surely, it should be a great source for literary inspiration.
+Surely, it should be a great source of literary inspiration.
 Therefore, the publication of the novel Burung Kayu by Niduparas Erlang which tells the stories about the Mentawai people is certainly a worthy alternative voice to be heard.

 According to Esha Tegar Putra, poet and archivist of the Jakarta Arts Council, "So far in our tracking, there are only three literary works that focus on telling stories about Mentawai.
 A. Damhoeri, one of Balai Pustaka's writers, once wrote two fiction works about Mentawai.
 The first was Depok Anak Pagai, first published in 1939 and then followed by Ratu Pulau Mentawai (Queen of the Mentawai Islands) which had been published continuously in Dunia Islam Magazine & Panji Islam in 1940.
 The other one was a roman, Darah Mentawai (Mentawai's Blood) by Hassan Noel ‘Arifin, published in the July-August edition of Loekisan Soesana Magazine in 1946. "